Defining Your Personal Fashion Style

 Get rid of the stuff that is not you

-To make sure that your closet stays defined and functional, plow away the stuff that isn't you by organizing your closet.
-Make room for positive changes and for new clothes that help express who you are and what you're about.
+To make sure that the contents of your closet stays functional, flexible and loved (by you!), plow away the stuff that isn’t you by organizing your closet.
+Make room for positive changes and for new clothes that help express who you are and what you’re about.

 Assess Your Body Shape and Coloring